Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 And yet many DJs seem to end up on one platform or another by accident.
 Usually when you buy a piece of DJ gear you like the look of, you realise it has a software platform it’s designed to work with, and that’s that – that’s your platform!

-If you go for Traktor hardware, Traktor Pro is the software you’ll end up using – the same is true of most platforms.
-We always recommend picking your DJ software first, and your hardware second.
+If you go for Traktor hardware, Traktor Pro is the software you’ll end up using – the same is true with most hardware.
+Thus we always recommend picking your DJ software first, and your hardware second.

 But it may not be the right one for you.
 And as I say, once you’ve chosen, it’s hard to change.
 So in this roundup, we’ll look at all the big platforms, and I’ll explain to you what they do and don’t do, what hardware they work with, and the types of DJs that use them.